RNZ reports on sabotage: two more cell towers were attacked early today:

 New Zealand may not be in their direct sights.
-It’s unlikely anyone sitting in a foreign capital is high-fiving a colleague because a cell tower was taken out in Ōtāhuhu.
+It’s unlikely anyone sitting in a foreign capital is high-fiving a colleague because cranks took out a cell tower in Ōtāhuhu.
 We are probably collateral damage in a slow-motion underground cold war.

 That doesn’t absolve the people who start and feed these rumours and misinformation campaigns.
 It does go part way to explaining it.

-There’s little likelihood any information campaign organised by New Zealand’s government or telcos can counter this propaganda.
+There’s little likelihood a 5G information campaign organised by New Zealand’s government or telcos can counter this propaganda.
 For a start, the people who believe these conspiracy theories would be unwilling to take, say, Vodafone’s word on anything to do with 5G.